mrkarezina/awesome-search/README.md

 GET /search?query=&source=&language=&awesome-list=
 ```

-Redisearch supports [feild modifiers](https://oss.redislabs.com/redisearch/Query_Syntax/#field_modifiers) in the query.
-Modifiers can be combined to implement filtering on multiple filed.
-We use field modifiers to implement faceted search on specific sources, languges, awesome lists.
+Redisearch supports [field modifiers](https://oss.redislabs.com/redisearch/Query_Syntax/#field_modifiers) in the query.
+Modifiers can be combined to implement filtering on multiple fields.
+We use field modifiers to implement faceted search on specific sources, languages, awesome lists.

 ```
 FT.SEARCH {index} @resouce:(tweets|github) @language:(Python|C) @awesome_list:(awesome-python) {query}
 ```

-Alternatively instead of specifying the source (ie: tweet or github) as a feild modifier seperate indexes could be built for each source, by providing a more specific key prefix.
+Alternatively instead of specifying the source (ie: tweet or github) as a field modifier separate indexes could be built for each source, by providing a more specific key prefix.
 Ie:
 ```
 definition_git = IndexDefinition(prefix=['resource:github'])
 definition_tweet = IndexDefinition(prefix=['resource:tweet'])
 ```

-The seperate indexes would result in faster queries but introduce additional complexity for ranking / pagination if the user chooses to search across both sources.
+The separate indexes would result in faster queries but introduce additional complexity for ranking / pagination if the user chooses to search across both sources.

 ## Development

 ### Python

+First `cd searchapp`.

 Create a new python virtual environment.
 ```
 python -m venv venv
 ```

-Activate virtual environment.
+Activate the virtual environment.
 ```
 source venv/bin/activate
 ```